mojahid2021/RailNet/backend/docs/API.md

 **Notes:**
 - Customer details are automatically fetched from the authenticated user's profile
-- Default values are used for missing profile information (phone, address, etc.)
+- User's phone and address are used if provided during registration, otherwise default values are used

 **Response (200):**
 ```json